Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 If I am the high bidder, how long do I have to pay for the property?

-If you are the successful bidder for property at a Tax Deed Sale, payment of the balance of the high bid, along with the
+If you are the successful bidder for property at a Tax Deed Sale, payment of the balance of the high bid, along with the recording

-recording fee, state documentary stamps of $.70 per $100.00 of the transfer amount, and a deposit registry fee must be
+fee, state documentary stamps of $.70 per $100.00 of the transfer amount, and a deposit registry fee must be received by the Clerk's

-on the day after the sale.
+next business day after the sale.
 The high bidder's deposit balance may be used for payment.
 The sale is final when full payment is

 received in the Clerk's office.
 Upon payment of the remainder of the bid, the Clerk will issue a Tax Deed for the property.
 The